TheRandomLabs/RandomPatches/README.md

 virtually unnoticeable when one is not specifically looking for it.
 In addition, RandomPatches should automatically disable any of its features that are implemented by another mod in order to preserve compatibility wherever possible.

+### How is RandomPatches different from RandomTweaks?

+RandomPatches aims to not add or significantly modify any game mechanics.
+For instance, auto-third person is a new minor game mechanic, so it belongs in RandomTweaks.
+The distinction is blurrier for certain features—in these instances, features that require mixins in the Forge version, such as removing the glowing effect from potions, and bug fixes, such as the MC-2025 fix, are put in RandomPatches.

 ## Features